bolobaos/upload-json-properties-opensea/README.md

 5. Input 'pip install -r requirements.txt'
 6. **Edit 'python uploadproperties.py' prior to running.
 You will need to edit the alt name under the Search function for the program to select the appropriate image.
 Please test this program prior to looping through multiple images**
 7. Press the "Open Chrome Browser" button
 8. Set up your metamask wallet and login to Opensea using your wallet.
-If you stay on this page, you should not have to login again while the script runs.
+Once you are signed in, you should not have to login again while the script runs.
+You will need to login in order for the program to work.
 9. Open the collection you want to edit.
 Copy collection link and paste it in app.
 10. Edit Start and End number to the NFTs that you want to edit.
 Edit other parameters as needed.
 11. Review 'python uploadproperties.py' as needed to make sure the code is up to date with your parameters.